Disappearance of Harold Holt: Legacy

 Holt is remembered more for the circumstances of his death than for his political achievements.
-Sol Encel believed that his disappearance marked the end of an interregnum between the stability of Menzies and the internal conflict the Liberal Party experienced under Gorton and William McMahon.
+Sol Encel believed that his disappearance marked the end of an interregnum between the stability of Menzies and the internal conflict the Liberal Party experienced under Gorton and McMahon.
 Australia had only one prime minister (Menzies) from 1949 to 1965, but six prime ministers from 1966 to 1975.
 Peter Bowers said that Holt's death ended Australia's "age of innocence", as it meant national leaders could no longer keep their private lives completely away from public scrutiny.

 Memorials

 On the first anniversary of Holt's death, a commemorative plaque was bolted to a reef at Cheviot Beach, about 15 m underwater.
 Monuments to Holt were placed on the cliff above the beach and at the Melbourne General Cemetery, the latter featuring the inscription "he loved the sea".
 In September 1968, a naval communication station in Western Australia was renamed in Holt's honour.
 The following year, Holt's widow was invited to Los Angeles to launch the USS Harold E. Holt – one of only a handful of U.S. Navy ships named after foreign leaders.
-In March 1969, the Harold Holt Memorial Swimming Centre was opened in suburban Melbourne.
-It had been under construction at the time of Holt's death, and the Malvern City Council voted to name it in his honour, in part because he had been the local member of parliament.
+In March 1969, the Harold Holt Memorial Swimming Centre was opened in suburban Melbourne; it had been under construction at the time of Holt's death, and the Malvern City Council voted to name it in his honour, in part because he had been the local member of parliament.
 The Australian Army also dedicated a swimming pool to Holt's memory – the Harold Holt Memorial Pool at the Australian base in Vũng Tàu, Vietnam.

 Popular culture

 Holt's death has entered Australian folklore, and is frequently the subject of black humour.
-Travel writer Bill Bryson labelled it "the swim that needed no towel".
+Travel writer Bill Bryson labelled it "the swim that needed no towel."
 Holt's name has become a byword for any sudden or unexplained disappearance; the phrase "to do a Harold Holt" is rhyming slang for "to bolt" (i.e., to make a quick exit).
 Holt's death spawned a storyline in the Australian soap opera Neighbours, and has also been credited with inspiring The Fall and Rise of Reginald Perrin, a British television series.
 In 1988, rugby league commentator Jack Gibson – ex-coach of the Cronulla-Sutherland Sharks – said, "waiting for Cronulla to win a Grand Final is like leaving a porch light on for Harold Holt".
-Over the following 30 years, opposition fans taunted Cronulla by waving posters of Holt's face and dressing up in wetsuits; the club eventually won its first premiership in 2016.
+Over the following thirty years, opposition fans taunted Cronulla by waving posters of Holt's face and dressing up in wetsuits; the club eventually won its first premiership in 2016.